Democrats fret after Biden’s faltering debate performance

 Much of the debate was focused on issues favorable to Mr. Trump, especially in the first half.
 Mr. Biden faced tough questions about inflation and immigration.
 And it took 40 minutes before the Jan.
 6 Capitol riots were brought up.
 Mr. Biden’s soft-spoken and meandering response undercut his criticism of his predecessor for trying to overturn his 2020 election loss.
 It wasn’t until a few minutes later, halfway through the debate, that Mr. Trump’s felony conviction in his New York hush money case came up.

 While Mr. Biden struggled for most of the debate, Mr. Trump showed an uncharacteristic level of discipline, proving to be more in control and better able to resist his worst impulses than he was in previous general-election debate performances.
 When asked about Jan.
-6, for instance, rather than echo his campaign-trail promises about pardoning jailed rioters, he tried to pivot from the subject while distancing himself from the riot.
+6, for instance, rather than echo his campaign trail promises about pardoning jailed rioters, he tried to pivot from the subject while distancing himself from the riot.

 Mr. Trump couldn’t fully tamp down his aggressive instincts, however, offering flashes of what polls show many voters dislike about him: bullying, bragging, and nonsensical comments.